 Due to the anger and hatred she had for Uncle Joe, her children always had to choose which parent to invite to an event, because the two of them could not be in the same room together.

-Because Aunt June refused to forgive Uncle Joe – She paid the price.
+Because Aunt June refused to forgive Uncle Joe – Aunt June paid the price.

 - She paid the price of not having a completely loving relationship with the new man, because “making Joe pay” was always the elephant in the room.

-- She paid by missing several major events of her children’s and grandchildren’s lives.
+- She paid the price by missing several major events, including events in her children’s and grandchildren’s lives.

-- She paid the price, because she actually robbed herself on the peace and happiness she desperately wanted, simply because she could not forgive.
+- Finally, she paid the price, because she actually robbed herself on the peace and happiness she desperately wanted, simply because she could not forgive.

 You might think, “My kids are on my side,” or, “I never have to see him again, so there is no price to pay.”